DataDog/hiring-engineers/answers.md

 MySQL – Overview Dashboard

+This OOB Dashboard offers a quick visibility into MySQL only with a few clicks.

 ![alt text](https://github.com/Patolecanard/hiring-engineers/blob/master/Screenshots/pic13.png "MySQL Overview Dashboard")

 •	Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.
 I named it testSupportRandom